【秋山の狼室】

 About Akiyama no Roushya

 Akiyama no Roushya is operated by C.J.
 McCammon with the help of family, co-owners, and close friends.
 CJ is involved in public health and disease surveillance professionally.
-They came to the breeds through their background as a canine behavior specialist, dog trainer, and animal care provider, with an education in behavioral psychology and conservation biology.
+They came to the breeds through their background as a canine behavior specialist, dog trainer, and animal care provider and they have an education in behavioral psychology and conservation biology.
 C.J. joined the Nihon Ken community in 2009 in search of assistance for a client's Shikoku Ken and subsequently became interested in Kishu Ken in 2010.
 They spent years studying and learning about the breeds, their history, temperament, type, and health, finally obtaining their first Shikoku Ken in 2013 and first Kishu Ken in 2014, both rehomed adults.In 2014, Kishu-Ken.org was published to bring as much unbiased information to English as possible from native Japanese sources, from early publications, and from scholarly articles.
 In 2015 the kennel moved from Rhode Island to Oregon and has grown since.
 Shikoku Ken were added to the Akiyama no Roushya in 2020 after TK's (O'IKon's Takoda) earlier in that year.
 The URL changed from kishu-ken.org to akiyamano.co to reflect the change.In their volunteer work for the breeds, C.J. served as voted-in president for the National Kishu Ken Club from its foundation until 2022 when they stepped down.
 From 2023 C.J. serves as board member and Pacific Northwest region representative for both the National Kishu Ken Club and American Shikoku Ken Club.
 C.J. has also been a long standing member of the volunteer rescue community since 2009 under various groups nationwide.

 Writing, Work, & Features